uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 ### Use CDS Hooks API documentation to figure out how to format your card
 1. Visit http://cds-hooks.org/specification/1.0/#card-attributes

-2. Search the docs for information about how to add a `links` card attribute to a card.
+2. Search the docs for information about the `links` attribute attribute.
+This attribute can be used to return cards that can launch specific SMART on FHIR apps straight from the EHR.
+Search for `Example response` on the page to see an example - very self-explanatory.

-3. Add the following card to your `cards` array (found in the `publicHealthResponse` function) that gets returned in the response:
+3. Add the following card - modeled on the example we just saw - to your `cards` array.
-    ```
+    ```json
       {
           "summary": "Obesity Companion",
           "indicator": "info",